sahnsookyung/TEDD/README.md

 * Make sure the anaconda environment mol-env is active.
 In Windows, run Anaconda prompt and run the command: ```conda activate mol-env``` in the project directory.
 * Create a docs directory in the project base directory.
 * Run ```sphinx-quickstart``` in the terminal/anaconda prompt.
+When prompted whether to separate source and build path, select `y`.
+The next 2 prompts of project and author name will not influence the document generation process and can take arbitrary values.
 This will do some basic setup of the Sphinx documentation program and create some files, which include `conf.py` and `index.rst`.
 You will need to modify these files.
 * In the file `conf.py`, uncomment and change the lines
 ```
 import os